Yale-EEB723/syllabus/README.md

 	Prepend the subject line of all course related emails with "genomics: "

 The field of evolutionary biology is increasingly drawing on genomic data.
-The field of genomic biology is becoming more evolutionary in focus as genomes are sequenced for a broader diversity of organisms.
-This course focuses on the evolution of genome sequences and function at macroevolutionary timescales, with a focus on building practical computational skills for genomic and phylogenetic comparative analyses.
+The field of genomic biology is becoming more evolutionary as genomes are sequenced for a broader diversity of organisms.
+This course focuses on the evolution of genome sequence and function at macroevolutionary timescales, with a focus on building practical computational skills for genomic and phylogenetic comparative analyses.
+There will be more focus on using phylogenies to understand genome evolution than on using genomes to build phylogenies.

 ## Technical details